A delightful spin on the classic stew, this time slathered on toasted bread as a starter!

 Sea salt and fresh ground pepper

 2. Remove the vegetables from the oven and increase the temperatures to a broil.
-Lightly brush each slice of bread with olive oil.
+Lightly brush each slice of bread or focaccia with olive oil.
 Place them on the upper rack of the oven and toast until lightly browned, 1-2 minutes.